Sunday, 24 April 2016

 The sorceress, who had just killed a warrior with her spear, spun round just in time, and let out another war-scream, even more piercing than the first, like the sound of a spirit eagle, dropping down in absolute fury to attack an enemy.

 The death-trance is broken by the cry, and with his cocoon of disbelief back around him, he weaves furiously forward, jinks sideways at the last second, thrusts back the shaman’s dagger with a thrust using all the power of his back, and then stab’s the man in the heart.
+He is aware of the remaining warriors fleeing into the forest.

 When they get back to his people he receives immense kudos for his actions.
 He has been a victor against the odds against a shamanic war party, and he has brought three women to the tribe.
 However, he knows that the main wellspring of the positive response is that he has shown he is both a shaman and a warrior, which everyone takes to be deeply auspicious for the tribe.
 The presence of a shaman warrior is felt by his people as a sign that a golden age is beginning.